ONS-Innovation/keh-digital-landscape/mkdocs/docs/components/header/helpModal.md

-# HelpModal Component Documentation
+# HelpModal Component

-The HelpModal component provides contextual help and guidance for user when viewing each page on the application.
+The HelpModal component provides contextual help and guidance for users when viewing each page of the application.
+It is now accessed through the Sidebar rather than the Header.

 ## Props